For how to translate, check our Lingua Translators Guide.

-We don't have an office, so our more than 800 mostly volunteer contributors operate virtually.
-Most of the activity revolves around the main website in English.
-We also have more than 40 translation websites that have their own editorial teams and translators, our two special projects, Advocacy and Rising Voices, as well as our Community blog.
+We don't have an office, so our community of hundreds of volunteer contributors operate virtually.
+Most of the activity revolves around the English site.
+We also have dozens of languages that have their own teams of managers and translators.
+In addition to that, we have two special projects, Advox, and Rising Voices.
+Finally, the Community blog serves as our contributors’ space.

 Learn more about Global Voices: